abdo1819/evil_car/README.md

 at the road end the car report if it has passed the speed and get the new speed~~
 > we use celular data / wifi

-3. maquette of road where car will pass certain speed and report it when connecting to wifi network at road stop
+~~3. maquette of road where car will pass certain speed and report it when connecting to wifi network at road stop~~

 ## final version _concept_